drocheam/optrace/docs/source/usage/gui_automation.rst

 ________________________

-Controlling the camera is done using the functions :meth:`TraceGUI.set_camera <optrace.gui.trace_gui.TraceGUI.set_camera>` and :meth:`TraceGUI.get_camera <optrace.gui.trace_gui.TraceGUI.get_camera>`.
+Controlling the camera is done with the functions :meth:`TraceGUI.set_camera <optrace.gui.trace_gui.TraceGUI.set_camera>` and :meth:`TraceGUI.get_camera <optrace.gui.trace_gui.TraceGUI.get_camera>`.
-The former sets properties, while the latter one returns a dictionary of the current settings.
+The former sets the properties, while the latter one returns a dictionary of the current settings.

 The following settings are available: